Blackout curtains allow you to catch forty winks in tranquility by blocking the daylight and street noise and keeping the room cool.

 Contrary to sheers, blackout curtains are woven with thick and dense materials.
 And, if you’re wondering, “Do blackout curtains keep heat out?” then let us tell you that its opaque nature prevents sunlight from entering the space.

-Boasting multiple layers of fabrics, the curtains also prevent noise and road lights from entering the rooms.
+Boasting multiple layers of fabric, the curtains also prevent noise and road lights from entering the rooms.

 Despite its name, the curtain is created with dim out and light filter fabrics by adding a blackout lining to the rear side.
 Thanks to the insulating properties, blackout curtains keep the room cool in summer and cozy in winter.
 Thus, you’ll save a few hundred bucks every year on electricity bills.